 Common people may mistrust that you truly represent their god, ostracizing you unless they need your aid.
 A church may turn you out if your reputation is known.
 If an area is particularly religious, it could even lead to torch-wielding mobs who blame you for the fact they've been abandoned by their god, when in fact it was the god in question who sent you to make things right.

 That's a lot to overcome, but it can lead to a lot of plot.
 And someone being cast out like that would need powerful allies... which could conveniently result in joining a party!
+Also, for those who want to see more with this concept, it's the cornerstone of the character of Mustafa, who showed up in the Clerical Errors episode of Mythconceptions over on Dungeon Keeper Radio!

 That's all for this week's Unusual Character Concept post.
 Sorry it's so late getting out, but I've had a hell of a busy weekend and didn't find time till today.
 If you want to stay on top of all my latest releases, then follow me on Facebook, Tumblr, and Twitter so you never miss one.
 Oh, and if you want to help support Improved Initiative, stop by The Literary Mercenary's Patreon page to make a pledge today.
 As little as $1 a month can make a big difference to me, and it will guarantee you some sweet swag.